erichuang2015/faqs_cpt/README.md

 Once the plugin has been installed and activated, a new section called FAQs will appear in the left-hand side menu of your site's Dashboard.

-## How to create a new FAQ.
+## How to create a new FAQ

 We recommend that, if required, FAQ categories are created before the actual FAQs.
-To create a FAQ category, please refer to the section [How to create a FAQ category][FAQCategory].
+To create a FAQ category, please refer to the section [How to create a FAQ category](#how-to-create-a-FAQ-category).

 To create a new FAQ, you can either: